GSA/data-strategy/pages/practices.md

 <section class="usa-section">
 <div class="usa-grid" markdown="1">

-## We welcome your input to the Federal Data Strategy Best Practices.
+## We welcome your input to the Federal Data Strategy Practices.

 ### Please submit comments by November 16, 2018.